Get Back again with Beatles 64 and relive the moments when they conquered America

 • Share:

-The Fab Four are back on our screens for a brand-new documentary about their infamous trip to America in 1964.
+The Fab Four are back on our screens for a brand-new documentary about their infamous trip to America in 1964 produced by the iconic Martin Scorsese and the Beatles themselves.

-The film begins with the death of John F Kennedy in late 1963 and symbolises how the Beatles coming to America were a glimour of hope for the American youth during a dark period as was JKF when he was alive.
+Opening with the hard hitting emotion surrounding the assassination of John F Kennedy in late 1963 and symbolises how the Beatles coming to America were a ray of hope for the American youth during a dark period.

-Not only did the immense talent of The Beatles take America by storm but so did their scouse unique sense of humour which seemed to fascinate the American Press
+Not only did the immense talent of The Beatles take America by storm but so did their scouse colloquial style of speaking and their unique sense of humour, which captivated the American Press.

 The film shares personal stories of young teenagers who were had been infected with Beatlemania.